sklintyg/webcert/devops/openshift/INSTALL.md

 ### 2.4 Message Queues

-Two queues needs are required and depending on permissions those may be implicitly created by the application.
+The queues listed below are required and depending on permissions those might be implicitly created by the application.

 - `webcert.log.queue` -- sends PDL log records to Logsender
 - `webcert.certificate.queue` -- sends Certificates to IT